Declarations for imported goods

 Lodge an Import declaration or a Warehouse declaration in person

 To lodge an Import declaration or a Warehouse declaration at one of our counters you will need to bring:

 - bill of lading or air waybill

 - commercial documents (invoices)

 - any other relevant documents.

-More information on evidence of identity requirements to lodge an Import Declaration and use of couriers can be found on the
+Information on evidence of identity requirements to lodge an Import declaration and use of couriers are in

-After you make an Import Declaration you must keep all relevant documentation for five years.
+After you make an Import declaration, or a customs broker makes one for you, you must keep all relevant documents for five years.